 For teachers of English language learners: The Spanish version of the questionnaire can help you better understand Spanish-speaking families.
 This way, you can find more effective ways to teach English language learners in school.
 No matter the home language, keep in mind that families from some cultures may be more comfortable speaking with you than others, especially when discussing disabilities.
 You may want to use a word like challenges when referring to disabilities to allow families to be more open to discussing their kids’ issues.
 Also, if the family prefers to speak in person or by phone, arrange to use translation services (such as a colleague or a translation tool), if necessary.

-Administering the Questionnaires
+Administering the questionnaires

 The best time to give out the questionnaires is at the beginning of the school year.
 This way you can start the year with as much information as possible.
 The questionnaires are also handy in advance of

 , back-to-school night, or other meetings.
-No matter when you use them, be sure to let students and families know the information will be kept private.
+No matter when you use them, be sure to let students and families know that the information will be kept private.

 You can administer the questionnaires in one of two ways: First, you can invite students and families to write their responses.
 Be sure to explain the purpose of the exercise.
 Invite them to ask about the wording or intent of the questions.
 In this case, you can also offer to have a follow-up meeting or phone call to discuss the responses.